thexavier666/hugo_blog/content/post/newLinux.md

 #tags:
 #- one
 #- two
-title: Post-installation GNU/Linux in IIT KGP
+title: Post-installation of GNU/Linux in IIT KGP
 topics:
 - topic 1
 type: post